 This is a series of posts surrounding my goal of focusing on patience in 2017, specifically my retreat day of patience on January 5th.
-To read more in the series, click on the "patience" tag at the bottom of this post.
+To read more in the series, click on the "patience" tag at the top of this post.

 For nearly all my professional career, I’ve worked for faith-based companies.
 One benefit of this is that they usually take a holistic approach to organizational success, uniting employment (secular) with the calling (sacred).